 Tel: 053-27-0410, 053-27-0411,053-27-0412

 Covers the districts: Phrao, Muan, Saraphi, Doy Saket, Samoeng, Mae Rim, Hang Dong, San Kamphaeng, San Pa Tong, Mae Wang, Chiang Mai and Mae On.

 222 moo 1 Chiang Mai – Hod Road, Tambon Kuang Pao, Jomthong district, Chiang Mai province, 50160

 Tel: 053-36-9666, 053-36-9667, 053-36-9668, 053-36-9669

 Covers the districts: Doi Lol, Jom Thong, Doi Tao, Hod, Mae Chaem and Om koi.

 Driving in Thailand website – http://driving-in-thailand.com/land-transport-offices-in-thailand/

-Getting a Thai driving licence in Thailand – http://www.youtube.com/watch?v=69AazhEQrDU
+Getting a Thai driving license in Thailand – http://www.youtube.com/watch?v=69AazhEQrDU